Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

-The conventional Hamiltonian $H$ is defined as the particular function whose {\em value\/} coincides with the extended phase-space variable $\Hv$.
+The extended phase-space variable $\Hv(s)$ is defined as the particular function of the independent variable, $s$, that represents the \emph{value} of the conventional Hamiltonian, $H$.
 In accordance with Eqs.~(\ref{p0-def0}) and (\ref{hamid}), we thus determine $H$ for any given extended Hamiltonian $H_{\e}$ by solving $H_{\e}=0$ for $\Hv$.
 Then, $H$ emerges as the right-hand side of the equation $\Hv=H$.